Accurate measurement as the basis of calibration

 In principle, three methods are used in calibration.
 The simplest method is software calibration, such as Apple ColorSync, Adobe Gamma Loader, Logo Loader.
 It controls the colour rendering, generally within the 8 bit look-up tables (LUTs) of graphics cards.
 This often results in tonal value banding or blending and this does not need to be discussed further here.

 Hardware calibration is more appropriate.
-Here, the monitor's look-up table is controlled, which has a larger colour palette to "resolve" colors and tones.
+Here, the monitor's look-up table is controlled, which has a larger colour palette to "resolve" colours and tones.
 There are two different methods.
 The simple method is based solely on the use of conventional colorimeters and spectrophotometers.
 As the measurement accuracy is not excellent for darker tones, the black level is increased slightly.
 The corrections are mostly defined by manufacturer-specific software in the monitor's LUT

 The EIZO hardware calibration: